xcollantes/portfolio/articles/google.md

 [![{h: 250}](/articles/images/google/xkcd.png)](https://xkcd.com/2797)

+Scaling at Google requires drawing lines in the project plan in scope.
+As a leader, you must say no to some features or functions which may over-extend the team.
+A core-competency must be established or in other words, "what you are good in that no other person or team can do?".

+When I was establishing a process with the goal of choosing the best translation for Search features, you have to calculate the complexity of the problem by asking questions such as:

+- How many features are there?
+- How many languages do we need to cover?
+- Do we need to have all the languages?
+Maybe just the target ones?
+- Which languages yield the most impact?

-<sup>1</sup>_Disclaimer: Statistics and figures in this article are based on publicly known
+<sup>1</sup>_Disclaimer: Statistics and figures in this article are based on
-data.
+publicly known data.
 The figure "2.7 billion users daily"; this is calculated by taking "8.5 billion searches a day" as determined by [InternetLiveStats.com](https://www.internetlivestats.com/one-second/#google-band) in 2022 and dividing from [Moz.com's](https://moz.com/blog/new-google-survey-results) research of where